jcamier/docker-react-container/README.md

 * docker-compose up --build

-    - If you get a port already allocated stop your container and then run the docker-compose command
+    - If you get a port already allocated, stop your container and then run the docker-compose command
+    - Steps:
+        - docker ps
+        - docker stop <container_id>
+        - rerun your docker-compose command above

 <hr>